c0deZ3R0/mcp-aggregator/README.md

 - Check the console logs for detailed error messages

 ### Serena can't access my project
-- Ensure FastMCP is running from the parent directory of your project
+- Ensure the MCP Aggregator is running from the parent directory of your project
 - Check that the project path is correct
 - Verify the project has a `.serena/project.yml` configuration file